1. Output information

 The aim of the release is to bring together data on domestic abuse to provide a clearer understanding of the prevalence of domestic abuse, victim service provision and the criminal justice system’s response to both victims and perpetrators.
 We hope that this will enable appropriate action to be taken to improve victims’ experiences, and that knowing appropriate support is available will encourage more victims to report abuse.

 The face-to-face Crime Survey for England and Wales (CSEW) was suspended on 17 March 2020 because of the coronavirus (COVID-19) pandemic.
 The Telephone-operated Crime Survey for England and Wales (TCSEW) was specifically designed to allow us to continue measuring crime during this period.
 However, concerns around confidentiality and respondent safeguarding limited the types of questions asked in the TCSEW, specifically those relating to domestic abuse.
-As a result, estimates are not available in the TCSEW in relation to the preferred measure of domestic abuse and domestic violence.
+As a result, CSEW domestic abuse estimates were not available in our Domestic abuse bulletin for the year ending March 2021.

 - uses and users of the data